Skip to main content Skip to footer

 • Investors

-When RACI is used from the beginning, teams are able to avoid miscalculations and blunders that could cost precious time and money.
+When RACI is used from the beginning, teams can avoid miscalculations and blunders that could cost precious time and money.
 And of course, it will contribute to your overall stakeholder engagement efforts.

 How do you create a RACI chart?